 Developer : Use the template

 syndesis-dev-restrictedwhich directly references Docker images without image streams.
-Then when before building you images e.g. with
+Then before building the images e.g. with

 mvn fabric8:buildset your

 eval $(minishift docker-env).
-After you have created a new image you simply only need to kill the appropriate pod so that the new pod spinning up will use the freshly created image.
+When new images are built you only need to delete the appropriate pod so that the new pod spinning up will use the freshly built image.

 Tester / User : In case you only want to have the latest version of Syndesis on your local Minishift installation, use the template